 - Winter (December–February): Cooler and rainier, but perfect for having the ruins nearly to yourself.

-- Cash Economy: As of 2026, Lebanon’s economy is highly cash-dependent.
+- Cash Economy: Lebanon’s economy is highly cash-dependent.
 While some hotels and upscale restaurants take cards, keep plenty of US Dollars or Lebanese Pounds for entrance fees, taxis, and souk shopping.

 - Traffic: The highway from Beirut to the north is frequently congested.
 Plan for extra travel time, especially during peak morning and evening hours.